Understanding Providers

 Workflow 1: Connecting OAuth Provider

-- Browser opens Slack's authorization page
+- OAuth window opens → Slack's authorization page loads

-- Review requested scopes
+- Review requested scopes (read messages, post messages, etc.)

-- Click "Allow"
+- Click "Allow" to authorize MCPBundles

 - Success!
 Status changes to

-- All Slack tools are now available
+- All provider tools are now available

 Workflow 2: Connecting API Key Provider